Hi everyone, in today’s article, we are going to check out the 10 best apps for teachers.

 Plickers is one of the best apps for teachers.
 You can create a question for your audience to answer.
 Once you pose a question on the board, all the audience needs to pleak a card.
 Your students don’t have to have laptops, iPads, or anything.
 Each student has their curricle.

-Students will show their card and you scan with your phone that you’ll be able to see the data.
+Students will show their cards and you can scan with your phone that you’ll be able to see the data.
 You can go to score sheets, can go back, and see that tool does not require any technology apart from the projector.

 Padlet is another best apps for teachers.
 Padlet is a collaborative workspace for your students.
 It enables you to create a padlet.
 Padlet is a wall you can choose between different designs.
 Padlet does initially creates a wall in which you can customize colors, everything.